Frequently Asked Questions¶

 Similarly to scikit-learn, PyPOTS mainly considers well-established models/algorithms for inclusion.
 A rule of thumb is the paper should be published for at least 1 year, have 20+ citations, and the usefulness to our users can be claimed.

 However, we encourage the authors of proposed new models to share and add your implementations into PyPOTS to help boost research accessibility and reproducibility in the field of POTS modeling.
-Note this exception only applies if you commit to the maintenance of your model for at least two years.
+Note this exception only applies if you commit to the maintenance of your model for at least two years, and you should contact Wenjie Du to discuss the details of your implementation and maintenance plan before coding start.

 Our Development Principles¶